Alexandria & Rosebery

 Things to do

-The innovative Green Square Library is worth a visit to see how urban design can reenergise a neighbourhood.
-It serves the newly-created community that has moved into surrounding apartment blocks and is about more than just books.
-There’s a subterranean garden and open-air amphitheatre plus you can hire the music room which comes with a baby grand piano.
+The underground Green Square Library is worth a visit to see how urban design can re-energise a neighbourhood.
+It serves the emerging community that has moved into surrounding new apartment blocks and is about more than just books.
+There’s a subterranean garden and open-air amphitheatre, plus you can hire the music room, which comes with a baby grand piano.

-Head to Fountain St where a converted warehouse is now a bustling foodie hub.
-Clean eating fans will head straight to Bread & Circus, for steaming bowls of Vietnamese pho Nguyen Brothers has you covered and get your dumpling fix at Chinese North Dumpling Noodle House.
-Just across the road is Sushi Jones for Japanese cuisine.
+Head to Fountain Street where a transformed warehouse is now a bustling epicurean hub.
+Clean eating brunch fans will love Bread & Circus.
+For steaming bowls of Vietnamese pho, Nguyen Brothers has you covered.
+Get your dumpling fix at Chinese North Dumpling Noodle House and just across the road is Sushi Jones for great Japanese.

-The Grounds of Alexandria is more than just a café; there’s a beautiful kitchen garden and a small population of farm animals in residence plus it bakes its own bread and roasts coffee in-house.
-You’re spoilt for choice when it comes to coffee here, some of the best is served up at Mecca Coffee on Bourke St and Gypsy Espresso has a sleek space on Mitchell Road plus plenty more great restaurants and cafes in the area.
+One of the most Instagrammed places in Sydney, The Grounds of Alexandria is more than just a cafe.
+There’s also a kitchen garden and a small population of farm animals, plus it bakes its own bread and roasts coffee.
+Still need a caffeine fix?
+You’re spoilt for choice.
+Some of the best in this neighbourhood are served up at Mecca Coffee on Bourke Road, while Gypsy Espresso has a sleek space on Mitchell Road.

-Getting to these lovely neighbourhoods is easy by public transport.
-You can take a train from Town Hall in the city centre and alight at Green Square or Mascot Station or catch one of many busses.
+Getting to the trendy neighbourhoods of Alexandria and Rosebery is easy by public transport.
+You can take a train from Town Hall in the city centre and alight at Redfern, Green Square or Mascot stations, or catch one of many buses.